 Conversion costs include all the activities associated with the physical process of conversion of raw materials into finished goods.
 The costs include manufacturing process and cycle time costs, utilities, depreciation, maintenance and all other ancillary activities related to manufacturing the product.

-To effectively analyze conversion costs, it is important to develop detailed process maps of all activities involved in manufacturing a product.
-It is also important to develop an understanding of all additional costs incurred during the manufacturing process, such as time taken to complete a process, throughput, cost of machinery, set-up costs, machine maintenance costs and associated depreciation rate.
-Understanding all the above can be confirmed by soliciting expert opinion in consultation with the supplier.
+To effectively analyze conversion costs, it’s important to develop detailed process maps of all activities involved in manufacturing a product.
+It’s also key to develop an understanding of all additional costs incurred during the manufacturing process, such as time taken to complete a process, throughput, cost of machinery, setup costs, machine maintenance costs and associated depreciation rates.
+All the above can be confirmed by soliciting expert opinions in consultation with the supplier.

 Typical overheads include all non-operating expenses incurred in the manufacture of a product.
 It can include expenses such as:

-As there exists no formal method of allocating such expenses, overheads can be estimated as a percentage of the labor costs incurred to manufacture a product.
+As no formal method exists for allocating such expenses, overheads can be estimated as a percentage of the labor costs incurred to manufacture a product.

-It is difficult to attribute the exact overhead expenditure incurred for manufacturing a product.
+It’s difficult to attribute the exact overhead expenditure incurred for manufacturing a product.
 A common approach is to estimate the expected expenditure as a percentage of revenues.
-If the supplier’s financial statements are available, it is reasonable to assume that overhead expenditure on the products sold is in the same proportion as that of the overall corporate entity.
-If financial statements are not available, then a reasonable estimate can be made by assuming that incurred expenditure is similar to industry average.
+If the supplier’s financial statements are available, it’s reasonable to assume that overhead expenditure on the products sold is in the same proportion as that of the overall corporate entity.
+If financial statements are not available, then a reasonable estimate can be made by assuming that incurred expenditure is similar to the industry average.

 Logistics comprise the following costs:

-Each of the aforementioned cost elements can be influenced by specific factors.
-For example, custom clearance as costs is dependent on the importing country’s prescribed rules and regulations.
+Each of these cost elements can be influenced by specific factors.
+For example, custom clearance is dependent on the importing country’s prescribed rules and regulations.

 Transportation and distribution costs incurred are dependent on: